OpenBCI/Ultracortex/Mark_3/README.md

 	* Suggested Spring listed below (x21)
 	* Suggested Nut listed below (x42)
 	* Suggested Bolt listed below (x21)
-	* Screws for
+	* 1/4" #4 Machine Screw listed below (x4) for mounting the OpenBCI Board
-* Wiring (we strip appart electrodes from the [Electrode Starter Kit](http://openbci.myshopify.com/collections/frontpage/products/openbci-electrode-starter-kit)) or from the Touch-Proof Connector cable that comes with an [OpenBCI Board Kit](http://openbci.myshopify.com/collections/frontpage/products/openbci-32-bit-board-kit)
+* Wiring (ideally 21...
+1 for each node) — we strip apart electrodes from the [Electrode Starter Kit](http://openbci.myshopify.com/collections/frontpage/products/openbci-electrode-starter-kit)) or from the Touch-Proof Connector cable that comes with an [OpenBCI Board Kit](http://openbci.myshopify.com/collections/frontpage/products/openbci-32-bit-board-kit)
 * Electrodes by Florida Research Instruments
 	* (18x) Dry (spikey) electrodes to be installed in Ultracortex nodes with hair: [Disposable / Reusable Dry EEG Electrode ($0.60 each at 50+ quantity purchase) ](http://fri-fl-shop.com/product/tde-200/)
 	* (3x) Dry (non-spikey) electrodes to be installed in Ultracortex nodes without hair (forehead, for instance): [Disposable / Reusable Cup Wet/Dry EEG Electrode ($10.00 for 15) ](http://fri-fl-shop.com/product/disposable-reusable-dry-eeg-electrode-quantity-of-15-tde-200a1/)